AnneDirkson/LexNorm/README.md

 # LexNorm

 Lexical normalization pipeline for medical patient forum data.
 This repository contains the pipeline script for Jupyter Notebook (python 3).
+The spelling correction module that is part of it can only be run on a Linux platform.

 Updated 08-02-2019.

 This pipeline includes both the DrugNorm and SpellingCorrect modules.